sainigma/remote-slide-changer/README.md

 # remote-slide-changer
-A utility for zoom meetings for cases where there are more than one speaker sharing the same slides
+A utility for ~~zoom meetings for cases where there are more than one speaker sharing the same slides~~ sending a simple set of keypresses (arrow keys and space) over the internet.
+Could be used as a slide changer in presentations, or as a tool to synchronize movie watching remotely with friends.

 ![](/docs/ui2.png)

+It follows a client-server-host structure, where server propagates messages from clients to hosts using group identifiers, and the host actuates keypresses based on messages received from the server.
+The client is a simple web ui, pictured above.

 ## Usage
 ### host